MasonPhonLab/MAPS_Paper_Code/README.md

 The `OVERWRITE` flag can be used to decide whether to resume interrupted iterations through the evaluation loop.
 When set to `False`, the system will only write TextGrid files that don't already exist and will skip the generation for files that already exist.
 When set to `True`, no files will be skipped.

+This script calls out to a `Julia` script to perform the actual alignment process.
+This script is located at `jl_scripts/dtw_align.jl`.

 # 4. Calculating boundary errors

 The errors for the boundaries are calculated using the `04-boundary_error.py` script.
 It will require there to be folders with the names "train", "val", and "test" within the same directory.
 Similar to the `03-test_aligner.py` sciprt, this script will need run multiple times.
 However, it combines the evaluation of the sparse and crisp models, so it only needs to be run 3 times, changing the flags for the train set, val set, and test set as needed.
 It also has an `OVERWRITE` flag that can be set as in `03-test_aligner.py`.